rmaucher/openssl-panama-foreign/README.md

 ```
 Note: The build path for the JDK will be different on other platforms.

-## Running in Tomcat
+## Running

+The module uses the OpenSSL 1.1 API.
+It requires an API compatible version of
+OpenSSL or a compatible alternative library, that can be loaded from the JVM
+library path.

-Copy `tomcat-openssl-X.X.jar` to Tomcat lib folder.
+Copy `tomcat-openssl-1.0.jar` to the Apache Tomcat `lib` folder.

 Remove `AprLifecycleListener` from `server.xml`.

-Use a connector like:
+The
+`org.apache.tomcat.util.net.openssl.panama.OpenSSLLifecycleListener` can be
+used as a replacement with the same configuration options (such as FIPS)
+and shutdown cleanup, but is not required.

+Define a `Connector` using the value
+`org.apache.tomcat.util.net.openssl.panama.OpenSSLImplementation` for the
+`sslImplementationName` attribute.

+Example connector:
 ```
     <Connector port="8443" protocol="HTTP/1.1"
                SSLEnabled="true" scheme="https" secure="true"